Sulphur-crested cockatoo: Pest status

 In some parts of Australia, sulphur-crested cockatoos can be very numerous, and may cause damage to cereal and fruit crops and newly planted tree seedlings, as well as soft timber on houses and outdoor furniture.
 Consequently, they are sometimes shot or poisoned as pests.
 A government permit is required for any culling, because the birds are a protected species under the Australian Commonwealth Law.

+Many have assumed that the human feeding of sulphur-crested cockatoos has caused many issues for the birds, including pest behaviour and disease in many localities.
+Numerous places around Australia like the Surf Coast in Victoria and the Blue Mountains in New South Wales have had residents complain and rules be constructed to forbid locals and visitors in towns and national parks from hand-feeding cockatoos.

 Aviculture

 Sulphur-crested cockatoos may no longer be imported into the United States as a result of the Wild Bird Conservation Act (WBCA).
 However, they have been bred in captivity, with Eleonora and Triton cockatoos the most common subspecies seen in aviculture in the USA and Europe.
 They are socially demanding pets and have a natural desire to chew wood and other hard and organic materials.
 They are also loud, often unleashing loud squawks or piercing screeches.
 They may also make aggressive, unpredictable movements which can frighten people and animals unaware of the accompanying affection.